-The Pacific Northwest is a Food Life cornucopia, with rich land-based produce and bountiful sea-based foods.
+The Pacific Northwest is a Food Life cornucopia, with rich land-based produce and bountiful seabased foods.
 Multicultural influences include Native American, Scandinavian, Western European, Latin-American, Southern Black, Asian/Pacific Islander, and more recently groups from Africa, South Asia, and Eastern Europe.
 This diversity is reflected in a wide variety of regional dishes, culinary fusions, and evolving dining concepts.

-The Market will embrace Pacific Northwest Food Life as a core theme in our investments to build a more frequent, loyal local visitor base, support farmers, and increase financial sustainability while staying authentic to our mission.
+The Market will embrace Pacific Northwest Food Life as a core theme in our investments to build a more frequent, loyal local customer base, support farmers, and increase financial sustainability while staying authentic to our purpose.
 Building on the strengths of our community, the Market will grow a culinary culture based on a sustainable and equitable Pacific Northwest food system that extends from the producer to the consumer, with strong appeal to the local audience.
-This responds to the original mandate from our Charter, input provided by Seattleites into the Master Plan, as well as broader trends in consumer tastes, which are increasingly focused on authentic experiences, artisanal specialty products, and locally grown and produced foods.
+This responds to the original mandate from our Charter, which says "...the PDA will initiate programs to expand food retailing in the Market Historical District, especially the sale of local farm produce."10 This also reflects input provided by Seattleites as well as broader trends in consumer tastes, which are increasingly focused on authentic experiences, artisanal specialty products, and locally grown and produced foods.

-The Market is the only entity with the capacity, legacy, and competence to advance this opportunity in full.
-It represents a strengthened commitment to our Meet the Producer ethos and our farmers, to sustaining our diverse regional food systems, and to making food accessible to those in need.
+The Market is the only entity possessing unique capacity, legacy, and competence to advance this opportunity in full.
+It represents a strengthened commitment to our Meet the Producer philosophy and our farmers, to sustaining our diverse regional food of businesses are restaurant, food, or farm systems, and to making food accessible to those in need.
 It is also a commitment to understanding local tastes and ensuring there is a diverse mix of offerings and experiences at the Market, lifting up non-food and crafts businesses as well.